Caf Confederation Cup Preview | Goal.com

 But Beto Bianchi’s Atletico could be dangerous since they are wounded, having failed to win in their last two games.

-Atletico forward Antonio Felix Va is expected back in the team from injury while Brazilian striker Tiago Azulao compatriot winger Toni are some of the players who carry the hosts’ hopes.
+Atletico forward Antonio Felix Va is expected back in the team from injury, while Brazilian striker Tiago Azulao and his compatriot Toni are some of the players, who carry the hosts’ hopes.